-- 1.1 Brookvale Primary School is committed to safeguarding and promoting the physical, mental and emotional welfare of every student.
-Safeguarding arrangements at Brookvale Primary School are underpinned by four key principles: - i) Safeguarding is everyone's responsibility: all staff, trustees, advocates, and volunteers must know and fulfil their responsibility to keep children safe.
+- 1.1.
+The ATLP is committed to safeguarding and promoting the physical, mental and emotional welfare of every student.
+As such, Brookvale Primary School has adapted the processes described in The ATLP Safeguarding and Child Protection policy to match their specific contextual situation.
+However, the core principles represented in this policy remain the same for all ATLP schools. - 1.2.
+Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as: - providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online. - preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - promoting the upbringing of children with their birth parents, or otherwise their family network through a kinship care arrangement, whenever possible and where this is in the best interests of the children. - providing help and support to meet the needs of children as soon as problems emerge - taking action to enable all children to have the best outcomes in line with the outcomes set out in the Children's Social Care National Framework. - 1.3.
+Safeguarding arrangements across Brookvale Primary School are underpinned by four key principles: - 1) Safeguarding is everyone's responsibility: all staff, trustees, advocates, and volunteers must know and fulfil their responsibility to keep children safe.
 We have a safeguarding-first approach.
 This means ensuring that safeguarding and child protection are at the forefront of all our policies and processes.
-We always intentionally seek to operate in the best interests of the child. - ii) Children are at the heart of everything we do.
+We always intentionally seek to operate in the best interests of the child. - 2) Children are at the heart of everything we do.
 We seek to understand the needs and views of children.
 We recognise the importance of enabling children to talk openly about anything that worries them.
 Children should feel confident that they will be listened to.
-They should know how to report and disclose abuse or harm. - iii) We strive to build strong relationships with parents and carers and the wider community.
+They should know how to report and disclose abuse or harm. - 3) We strive to build strong relationships with parents and carers and the wider community.
 We seek to know children and their families and understand their concerns so we can address them and remove any barriers to learning, attendance, good behaviour and participation.
-Our aim is that all our children and families experience equity, understanding, belonging and love. - iv) Together we are stronger.
+Our aim is that all our children and families experience equity, understanding, belonging and love. - 4) Together we are stronger.
 We support and challenge each other to make the best decisions for children and to improve our practice where we can.
-We seek to build a highly trained workforce and to improve our training and knowledge continually. - 1.2 This policy sets out a clear and consistent framework for delivering this statement of intent.
+We seek to build a highly trained workforce and to improve our training and knowledge continually. - 1.4.
+This policy sets out a clear and consistent framework for delivering this statement of intent.
 It complies with the relevant statutory guidance.
-It will be achieved by: - •ensuring that members of the trust board, advocates, the Headteacher and all staff understand their responsibilities as detailed in safeguarding legislation and statutory guidance, are alert to the signs of child abuse, and know to refer concerns to the DSL. - •teaching students how to keep safe and make informed choices. - •identifying and making provision for any student that has been subject to, or is at risk of, abuse, neglect, or exploitation. - •creating a culture of safer recruitment by adopting procedures that help deter, reject or identify people who might pose a risk to children and only appointing staff when all checks have been completed.
+It will be achieved by: - 1.4.1. ensuring that members of the trust board, advocates, the Headteacher and all staff understand their responsibilities as detailed in safeguarding legislation and statutory guidance, are alert to the signs of child abuse, and know to refer concerns to the DSL. - 1.4.2. teaching students how to keep safe and make informed choices. - 1.4.3. identifying and making provision for any student that has been subject to, or is at risk of, abuse, neglect, or exploitation. - 1.4.4. creating a culture of safer recruitment by adopting procedures that help deter, reject or identify people who might pose a risk to children and only appointing staff when all checks have been completed.